ExistensialReset/flowmosr/README.md

 - [Repair Manifesto](./do-it-yourself/REPAIR_MANIFESTO.md) – emotional archaeology, not just practical fixes

+Why?
+Because Repair hits Mammon right in the heartbeat.

+---

 Notice moments when you felt **alive** ✨

 **That moment is Flow.** 🌊